steipete/claude-code-mcp/README.md

 - Node.js v20 or later (Use fnm or nvm to install)
 - Claude CLI installed locally (run it and call /doctor) and `-dangerously-skip-permissions` accepted.

+## Configuration

+### Environment Variables

+- `CLAUDE_CLI_NAME`: Override the Claude CLI binary name (default: `claude`).
+This allows you to use a custom Claude CLI binary or specify an alternative command name.
+This is useful for:
+  - Using custom Claude CLI wrappers
+  - Testing with mocked binaries
+  - Running multiple Claude CLI versions side by side

+  Example: `CLAUDE_CLI_NAME=claude-custom` or `CLAUDE_CLI_NAME=claude-v2`

+  When set, the server will look for the specified binary name in:
+  1. The test mock directory (`/tmp/claude-code-test-mock/<name>`)
+  2. The system PATH (instead of the default `claude` command)

+  Note: The local user installation path (`~/.claude/local/claude`) will still be checked but only for the default `claude` binary.

+- `MCP_CLAUDE_DEBUG`: Enable debug logging (set to `true` for verbose output)

 ## Installation & Usage

 The recommended way to use this server is by installing it by using `npx`.